Executive Director – Position

 Experience and Education Requirements:

-1. A Bachelor’s degree from an accredited four-year college or university with an emphasis in the area of not-for-profit management, museum administration, the arts, design or other related field.
+- A Bachelor’s degree from an accredited four-year college or university with an emphasis in the area of not-for-profit management, museum administration, or other related field.
 A Master’s Degree in Not-for-Profit Management preferred, but not required.

-2. Ten years full time, successful, paid work experience in NFP management and fundraising, arts education and community engagement.
+- At least five to ten years full time, successful, paid work experience in NFP management and fundraising, and community engagement.

 Position Duties and Responsibilities: